1991 Health Survey Results

 • Manganese Poisoning: 4 residents (1.07%)

-The majority of the residents diagnosed with most of these health issues, specifically ulcerative colitis, Crohn’s disease, brain aneurysms, and brain tumors all lived within a 2-mile radius of each other, on either side of the Columbia River, in the Columbia River valley.
+Notably, the majority of residents diagnosed with ulcerative colitis, Crohn’s disease, brain aneurysms, and brain tumors lived on either sides of the Columbia River in the Columbia River Valley.

 Up ↑